siyam79/siyam79/README.md

 <!--  PROFILE HEADER INTRO (LHS)  -->
 Hello World! 👋

-I'm a versatile **Software Developer** with a passion for creating innovative solutions for both mobile and web platforms.
+I'm a  👋,Siyam Ahmed **MERN Stack Developer** with a passion passionate about building sleek and scalable web platforms.

 💻 With a strong foundation in JavaScript, I specialize in crafting seamless user experiences across various technologies.

-🌟 In addition to my professional work, I'm an active contributor to open-source projects, collaborating with the community to drive innovation and create solutions that benefit everyone.
+🌟 In addition to my professional work, I'm an active contributor to open-source projects, collaborating with the community to drive innovation and Astra solutions that benefit everyone.

 <!--  EXCITED CHARACTERS  -->
 <img src="https://github.com/lassiecoder/lassiecoder/assets/17312616/cff18550-c17d-43ff-a3c0-4cee7dc8de01" width="75">&nbsp;